 Even when done correctly, this process can take weeks to complete.
 And if an error is committed at any stage, the whole process must be restarted.

 Some utility providers allow customers to submit their own handwritten readings but illegible handwriting or false submissions mean this process is no longer efficient.

 The problem is that too many resources, whether they be time, travel, or proper documentation processes, are required to read less than 10 numbers from an analog device.

-A mobile meter reading app is one of the best ways to optimize traditional utility meter reading processes.
+Integrating mobile meter reading into an app or webpage is one of the best ways to optimize traditional utility meter reading processes.
 Mobile optical character recognition (OCR) technology from Anyline can read meters up to 20 times faster than manual entry and has more than a 99% scan accuracy in laboratory settings, which continues to improve every day.

-Utility meter reading apps can provide better results than manual readings and make it much more convenient for homeowners and businesses to get involved with the meter reading process.
+Utility meter reading provides better results than manual readings, and make it much more convenient for homeowners and businesses to get involved with the meter reading process.